zbarnes757/jeaux/README.md

 * `default:` Sets a default value if none is currently provided in params
 * `min:` Minimum value a param can have
 * `max:` Maximum value a param can have
+* `valid:` Values that are valid options.
+Can be a single item or a list.

 It is important to note that no matter how params are passed in to Jeaux, they will be returned with keys as atoms.